Ukraine wants action after Belarus Olympic medalist ceremony

 For critics and activists, the event came as no surprise.

-"I expected that Lukashenko would use the Olympic medalists for propaganda," said Artem Khudolieiev, a journalist at the investigative website Watchers who also runs the account "Base of Ukrainian sports" on X, which documents potential rules violations by Russian and Belarusian athletes.
+"I expected that Lukashenko would use the Olympic medalists for propaganda," said Artem Khudolieiev, a journalist at the investigative website Watchers who also runs the account "Base of Ukrainian sports" on X, which documents potential rule violations by Russian and Belarusian athletes.

 "The IOC has also been warned by many about this.
 For example, Litvinovich was repeatedly seen in support of the Lukashenko regime."